Pana Hema Taylor

 Pana Hema Taylor (born 1989) is a New Zealand television actor, best known for his roles in Spartacus, The Brokenwood Mysteries and Westside.

 Early life

 Pana Hema Taylor grew up in the town of Wairoa, where he became involved with the New Zealand street gang, Mongrel Mob.
-In order to keep him from becoming a gang member, his parents, who had split up awhile before, decided that he should live with his father in Christchurch, New Zealand where he attended Aranui High School.
+In order to keep him from becoming a gang member, his parents, who had split up a while before, decided that he should live with his father in Christchurch, New Zealand where he attended Aranui High School.
 In 2007, he won best actor for his role as Mercutio in the school's production of Romeo and Juliet.

 Career

 Hema Taylor was first seen on TV in 2007 on the Māori language educational series Whanau.
 He has since worked on various New Zealand feature films including Boy and Kawa.
 Hema Taylor is best known for his work in the Starz television series Spartacus: Vengeance and Spartacus: War of the Damned, playing the role of the Syrian rebel Nasir.
 In 2014 he was cast as Mana in the New Zealand action film The Dead Lands.

 He starred as Jared in The Brokenwood Mysteries series 1–6, and as Bert in Westside.